GLOBAL MARKETS-Lockdown blues shove stocks, oil back into the red | Business

 GLOBAL MARKETS-Lockdown blues shove stocks, oil back into the red

-European stocks and commodity markets fell again on Thursday, after a return to national lockdowns in some of the region's biggest economies triggered the worst global selloff in months.
+World stocks and commodity markets fell again on Thursday, after a return to national lockdowns in some of the Europe's biggest economies triggered the worst global selloff in months.

-Hopes that the European Central Bank will signal later it has more support to offer and a bounce in Wall Street futures had initially stemmed the rout that had wiped nearly 3% off world stocks on Wednesday, but it didn't last.
-The pan-European STOXX 600 gave up early gains to fall 0.3% back into negative territory.
-Frankfurt's DAX was headed for an 8% weekly drop, which will be the steepest since the initial COVID panic of March.
+The European Central Bank said it would increase its support and U.S. GDP scored a widely-predicted record bounce, but it wasn't enough to halt the rout that has wiped nearly 5% off equities this week.
+Wall Street saw a mixed open and Europe's STOXX 600 shed another 0.4% to leave Frankfurt, Milan and Paris all heading for near 8% weekly drops which will be the steepest since the initial COVID panic of March.

-Concerns hit commodities, too, with oil falling 4% to its lowest since June at under $38 a barrel and down nearly 10% for the week.
+Concerns hit commodities and the euro, too, with oil falling 5% to its lowest since June at under $38 a barrel and down over 10% for the week, and the euro dropping to under $1.17.
 "What I think has changed in the last few days is the significant spikes in the virus in Europe and the U.S., especially the U.S." said Nikesh Patel, Kempen Capital Management's head of investment strategy.

 RED OCTOBER RUMBLES ON Global stock markets lost nearly $2 trillion on Wednesday, with volumes on the New York Stock Exchange up almost 40% to their highest level since September.

-Having given up earlier gains, Dow, S&P and Nasdaq futures markets pointed to another bumpy start, though there were also results from some of the big COVID winners such as Apple, Amazon and Facebook to look forward to.
+With results from some of the big COVID winners such as Apple, Amazon and Facebook to look forward to, technology stocks led the Nasdaq higher 1%.
+The Dow Jones Industrial and S&P 500 were more stuttering however, even after confirmation the U.S. economy had rebounded at a 33% annualized rate last quarter .
 Overnight, MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.6%, led by Australia, down 1.6%, and South Korea, down 1%.

 Taiwan, which boasts Asia's best-performing currency, marked its 200th straight day without a local coronavirus transmission on Thursday.
 Wall Street's "fear gauge", the Cboe Volatility Index surged on Wednesday to its highest level since June and implied currency volatility indicates that a wild ride is expected.

-In the currency markets, the U.S. dollar edged up and riskier currencies remained subdued.
+Back in the currency markets, the U.S. dollar edged up and riskier currencies, especially those in oil producing countries, remained under pressure.
 The dollar, which hit a nine-day high in the previous session, was up 0.3% against a basket of six currencies.
-The euro was near a three-month low.
-Japan's yen was steady after the Bank of Japan's subdued message on the economy.
+The euro was near a three-month low versus Japan's yen after the Bank of Japan's subdued message on the economy.

-(Additional reporting by Tom Westbrook in Singapore; editing by Catherine Evans, Larry King)
+The oil-sensitive Norwegian crown hit one-month lows versus both the dollar and euro,.
+The Russian rouble also came under pressure, touching its lowest versus the euro since early 2016.
+(Additional reporting by Tom Westbrook in Singapore; editing by Catherine Evans, Larry King, William Maclean)

 ALSO READ